Have you been spending the last few hours online looking for a simple IPL hair removal solution but couldn’t find what you were looking for?

 All three models in the Philips Lumea range include the following features:

-- A choice of five intensity levels so you can tailor it to your hair colour and skin tone
+- A choice of five intensity levels so you can tailor it to your hair color and skin tone

 - A slide and flash mode